radinshahdaei/telegram-reader/README.md

 # telegram-reader

-> Are you too fucking lazy to read your own Telegram messages and want an AI agent to read them for you? **This tool is for you!**
+> Are you too fucking lazy to read your own Telegram messages and want an AI agent to read them for you?
+This tool is for you!

-Fetches recent messages from **any of your chats** (groups, channels, private) with your own account, saves them as JSON + Markdown, and lets Claude (or any AI) read and analyze them.
+Fetches recent messages from any of your chats (groups, channels, private) with your own account, saves them as JSON + Markdown, and lets any AI read and analyze them.

-🔒 **Never posts anything.** It only reads — no code path can send, edit, or delete a message.
+**Never posts anything.** It only reads — no code path can send, edit, or delete a message.

 ## Quick start